DataONEorg/dataone-web/content/plus.md

 portals:
 #  icon: tempicon
   title: Showcase your team’s goals and results with branded portals
   intro: Create a custom search portal for your research topic or lab group that spans repositories in the DataONE network.
-Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related data from the DataONE network.
+Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related data from within the DataONE network.
   figure: svg/portal-data-page.svg
   features:
     - icon: icons/checkmark.svg